Focus Macomb Newsletter

 The Board of Commissioners has announced the continuation of the Macomb County Casual Day Charitable Collections Program.
 Participating employees (with department leader permission) may wear casual clothing to work on Fridays (or other designated day), if they donate at least a dollar.
 Participating departments will be monitored, and donations are sent in a timely fashion.
 Collected donations are then sent by the Board Office to the assigned charities.

-The BOC recently announced the full list of programs it will support in 2022.
-Stay tuned for additional announcements on the topic, and in the meantime, if you are able, please participate in the upcoming Casual Days that will help:
+The BOC will soon announce the full list of programs it will support in 2023.
+Stay tuned for additional announcements on the topic, and in the meantime, if you are able, please participate in the upcoming final Casual Day of the year that will help:

 Pictured are just a few of the many animals who found a home with the help of Macomb County Animal Control!
 Is your companion waiting for you?
 Pay a visit to the shelter and find out!
 Visit the website for more information about pets available for adoption, information about the adoption process and hours of operation.

 MMYH Ambassador - Take a quiz, win a prize!

 Welcome back to the MMYH Ambassadors column!
 This edition will feature an important service: Tax Foreclosure Prevention through the Macomb County Treasurer.